How dataPlor Closes Small Business Data Gaps

 Small businesses need as many customers as possible to survive.
 Both tourists and locals depend on Google search results to find what they are looking for.
 When not online, these businesses are missing a large portion of their potential customer base.
 What’s more, customers are not being exposed to all of their potential options and may not find the business that suits their needs.

 At dataPlor, we bring these small businesses online, helping them thrive.
-Our field team of Explorers are on the ground recording and verifying the locations and information for these businesses.
-The data that Explorers uncovered was information was used to improve Google’s search results in Mexico.
+Our field team are on the ground recording and verifying the locations and information for these businesses.
+Dataa uncovered was information was used to improve Google’s search results in Mexico.

 In addition to proving data sets to large data companies like Google, dataPlor provides exact location data to another app-related convenience we've all come to know and rely on, a large rideshare company.
 When customers would type in a business name, the ridesharing app could not locate exactly where to drop the customer off.
 Typically, the driver’s directions would be off from a few storefronts to a few blocks, creating widespread inconvenience for both customers and drivers.

-Our Explorers record the best pick up and drop off coordinates for a number of small- and medium-sized business throughout Mexico.
-Each business, eliminating the issue.
+Our field team records the best pick up and drop off coordinates for a number of small- and medium-sized business throughout Mexico, eliminating the issue.
 Like Google, this ridesharing company was surprised to learn how much of their data was flawed.

-dataPlor’s unique business model---using boots-on-the-ground Explorers to record and verify small- and medium-sized business information that is then triple verified---played a strong role in helping these companies solve their data problems.
+dataPlor’s unique business model---using humans and artificial technology verify small- and medium-sized business information that is then triple verified---played a strong role in helping these companies solve their data problems.

-It’s clear that a lack of connection between technology and information is prevalent in Mexico. dataPlor and our Explorers strive each day to close this gap and strengthen the economies of emerging markets.
+It’s clear that a lack of connection between technology and information is prevalent in Mexico. dataPlor strives each day to close this gap and strengthen the economies of emerging markets.
 45,000 strong, they bring the human element necessary for properly collecting the information.
 No matter how powerful given data is, it does not measure up to the strength of a real person talking with a shop owner or discovering the best door to enter a restaurant.